 Sanghata founder, Sabiha Malik’s uniquely innovative concept has made Sanghata’s Frontier Market Scouts (FMS) the first program of its kind in the global social impact sector.

-In January 2012, Sanghata helped fund the establishment of Village Capital thus becoming its Global Founding partner, and Village Capital took charge of placing FMS Scouts around the world with impact investment firms.
-Sanghata helped establish Village Capital to test the impact of Sanghata’s FMS Fellowship Field Program and of our innovative investment model, designed to benefit both the emerging and established markets.
+In January 2012, Sanghata also helped fund the establishment of Ross Baird’s freshly created Village Capital thus becoming its Global Founding partner, and Village Capital launched itself by placing Frontier Market Scouts around the world with impact investment firms.
+Sanghata partnered with Village Capital to test the impact of its FMS Fellowship Field Program and of the innovative FMS investment model, designed to benefit both the emerging and established markets.